List of NSA controversies: Domestic response

-The NSA's surveillance activities has received criticism from both Republicans and Democrats.
+The NSA's surveillance activities have received criticism from both Republicans and Democrats.
 Following the 2013 Snowden disclosures, members of Congress such as Senator Ron Wyden and Senator Rand Paul denounced the NSA's bulk collection program as unconstitutional and an overreach of its authority.
 In 2013, Representative Justin Amash led a bipartisan effort in the House to defund certain NSA programs, which narrowly failed to pass.

 Some members of Congress defend the agency's work.
 House Intelligence Committee Chairman Mike Rogers has argued that the NSA prevented terrorist attacks and is subject to government oversight.
 President Barack Obama initially defended the agency's activities but later endorsed reforms, which led to the passage of the USA Freedom Act.

 Legal response

 In Klayman v.
 Obama (2013), U.S. District Judge Richard J. Leon ruled that the NSA's metadata program likely violated the Fourth Amendment, calling it "almost-Orwellian."
 In 2015, the Second Circuit appeals court ruled in ACLU v.
 Clapper that Section 215 of the Patriot Act did not authorize the bulk collection of phone metadata, which judge Gerard E. Lynch called a "staggering" amount of information.